 The main thing that I like about this bag is the fact that is rigid and things just stay put.
 The camera dividers have a great texture and is not "fluffy” like many other bags I've used.

-The other feature, which is crucial for road warriors, is that it won't fall over when placed on a desk or the floor.
+It won't fall over when placed on a desk or the floor.
 It will keep its standing position which is great to access the “loft", as they call it.

 A bit on the pricey side, but they run sales regularly so check their website often.